Robust Wasserstein barycenter: Robust Wasserstein barycenter

-\begin{remark} \citet{sinhoW2_unique} characterize the uniqueness of Wasserstein barycenters via geometric conditions and optimal transport theory [Sections 8.2–8.3], and further identifies the strict convexity of \(\mathbb{E}\left[ W_p(\nu, \Lambda) \right]^k\) as the core reason for the uniqueness of Wasserstein barycenters.
-However, due to the truncation parameter \(\lambda\), the objective function \(F(\nu) = \mathbb{E}\left[ W_p^{(\lambda)}(\nu, \Lambda) \right]^k\) fails to be strictly convex.
-Consequently, the robust Wasserstein barycenter which is regarded as a specific subclass of the Wasserstein barycenter may not be unique in general cases. \end{remark}
+\begin{remark} \citet{sinhoW2_unique} characterize the uniqueness of Wasserstein barycenters via geometric conditions and optimal transport theory [Sections 8.2–8.3], and further identifies the strict convexity of \(\mathbb{E}\left[ W_p(\nu, \mu) \right]^k\) as the core reason for the uniqueness of Wasserstein barycenters.
+However, due to the truncation parameter \(\lambda\), the objective function \(F(\nu) = \mathbb{E}\left[ W_p^{(\lambda)}(\nu, \mu) \right]^k\) fails to be strictly convex.
+Consequently, the robust Wasserstein barycenter which is regarded as a specific subclass of the Wasserstein barycenter may not be unique in general cases.
+Since conditions for the uniqueness is technically chanllenging, we leave it for the future research. \end{remark}

+\begin{remark} As mentioned in Section 3.1, $c^{(\lambda)}$ has been verified to be a metric on $\mathcal{X}$ \cite{ma2023theoretical}.
+Accordingly, the robust Wasserstein distance $W_p^{(\lambda)}$, analogous to the classical Wasserstein distance, serves as a well-defined metric on $\mathcal{P}(\mathcal{X})$.
+Nevertheless, the alternative RWB barycenter constructed in \cite{wang2024robust} follows the outlier-robust OT paradigm introduced by \citet{nietert}.
+As explicitly stated in \cite{nietert}, such a robust transport kernel no longer fulfills the rigorous metric axioms on $\mathcal{P}(\mathcal{X})$. \end{remark}